Skip to footer content

 1. Introduction to OCR

 Optical Character Recognition (OCR) technology is a powerful tool that transforms diverse document formats, such as scanned paper documents, PDF files store documents, or images captured by digital cameras, into data that is editable and searchable.
-By leveraging OCR, computers gain the ability to identify and interpret both printed and handwritten characters, thereby enabling the extraction of textual information from documents.
+By leveraging OCR, computers gain the ability to identify and interpret characters, thereby enabling the extraction of textual information from documents.

 This extracted data can then be subjected to thorough analysis and processing, unlocking a plethora of valuable insights and opportunities for improved decision-making and streamlined document management and workflows.